oasci/reptar/docs/source/file.rst

 Saving
 ======

-Besides exdir, all other file types need to be explicitly saved using the following method.
+JSON and npz files need to be explicitly saved using the following method.

 .. automethod:: reptar.File.save
     :noindex: